ROBOTIS-GIT/emanual/_includes/en/dxl/note_performance_graph.md

 - It is recommended using ROBOTIS controller or SMPS2DYNAMIXEL.
 - Do not connect or disconnect DYNAMIXEL when power is being supplied.
 {% if page.product_group=='dxl_pro' or page.product_group=='dxl_pro_a' or page.product_group=='dxl_pro_plus' or page.ref=='xh430-v210' or page.ref=='xh430-v350'or page.ref=='xh540-v150' or page.ref=='xh540-v270' %}
-- In case of PRO and PRO+, please supply power through 24V power port.
+- In case of DYNAMIXEL PRO and DYNAMIXEL-P series, please supply power through 24V power port.
 {% else %}
 {% endif %}